joshmaglione/BRational/md_files/docs/brat.md

 - `fix_denominator`: whether to keep the given denominator fixed (default: `True`),
 - `increasing_order`: whether to display polynomials in increasing degree (default: `True`).

 *Additional notes*.
 The `denominator_signature` must be a dictionary whose keys are tuples of non-negative integers and whose keys are non-negative integers.
 If given a `denominator_signature`, the `numerator` will be used to determine the accepted ordered variables.
 [We do this by looking to its parent ring if `numerator` is a polynomial, or at the variables present if a symbolic expression.]
-Examples of acceptable `denominator_signature` are given below.
+Examples of acceptable `denominator_signature` are given in [Example 3](#example-3) and in the [denominator_signature](brat-methods.md#denominator_signature) method.

-### Algebraic operations and relations
+## Algebraic operations and relations

 One can use the usual algebraic operations with `brat`: add, subtract, multiply, divide (i.e. 'true' divide), powers.
 The Boolean relations `==` and `!=` can also be used.
 When adding a `brat` with something else, we attempt to make another `brat` object.
 To "opt out", use the method `rational_function`.

 **Warning:** we cannot do anything about algebraic operations where the first object is *not* a `brat` object.
 For example, if `F` is a `brat` but `G` is a polynomial in SageMath, then `G + F` may raise errors, while `F + G` will attempt to add the two objects&mdash;other errors may arise.

-### Examples
+---

+## Example 1

 We expression the rational function
 \[